 An automated gate is considered high risk when it is installed in an area where:

-Risk also increases when it is not possible to instruct, train or supervise a gate operator or appoint authorised users, and also when a high number of persons are regularly using the automated gate.
+Risk also increases when it is not possible to instruct, train or supervise a gate operator or appoint authorised users, and also when a high number of people are all regularly using the automated gate.

 Photocells consist of a receiver and transmitter.
-All of the time that the receiver can “see” the transmitter it will allow the gate to operate.
+All of the time that the receiver can “see” the transmitter, it will allow the gate to operate.
 However, if when the automated gate or barrier is closing the signal is broken, the gate will stop and fully open again.
-Photocells need to fitted at the correct height to a) enable a signal to be effectively sent between transmitter and receiver and b) to be broken by persons, vehicles or pets crossing the threshold.
+Photocells need to be fitted at the correct height to a) enable a signal to be effectively sent between transmitter and receiver and b) to be broken by people, vehicles or pets crossing the threshold.

-Presence detectors use infra-red to detect persons, objects or movement within a certain area around the gate.
+Presence detectors use infra-red to detect people, objects or movement within a certain area around the gate.
 Presence detection ensures safety in and around the closing area, preventing the automated gate from shutting if someone or something is in the way.
-There are many different types for use on a variety of gates in various location types.
+There are many different types for use on a variety of gates in different location types.

 Eliminating the risk of gate automation through design

-Special arrangements need to be made to prevent bodies, limbs or fingers entering any spaces in the machinery and activation controls must not be in a position in which the person activating the automated gate is in danger.
+When it comes to staying safe with automated gates, special arrangements need to be made to prevent bodies, limbs or fingers from entering any spaces in the machinery.
+And, activation controls must not be in a position in which the person activating the automated gate is in danger.
 Of course, if you’re opening your garage door or automated gate using your smartphone, this is not a problem.

 West London Security can help

 Our automated gates are compliant with all of the latest safety regulations and manufacturing standards and we will continue to maintain and regularly assess the safety of your gates after installation.
-So if you’re considering upgrading your existing gate automation or adding new automated gates to your protect your home, school or business give us a call on 020 8676 4300 or drop us a message and we’ll get in touch.
+So if you’re considering upgrading your existing gate automation or adding new automated gates to protect your home, school, or business give us a call on 0208 676 4300 or drop us a message and we’ll get in touch.